plone/training/roadmap.rst

 - security (incl. custom permissions and roles)

-To-do
+Todo
 ----

-To-dos are managed as issues in the `github-reposiory <https://github.com/plone/training/issues>`_
+Todos are managed as issues in the `github-reposiory <https://github.com/plone/training/issues>`_